razvand/docs/content/en/community/hackathons/2022-06-aachen/a-look-inside/index.md

 #### Setup

-The basic setup is in the `work/02-adding-filesystems/` folder in the session directory.
+The basic setup is in the `work/02-adding-filesystems/` folder in the session directory (`~/docs/content/en/community/hackathons/2022-06-aachen/a-look-inside/`).
 Enter that folder:

 ```